mustafaghayyur/DotzFramework/README.md

 # Dotz Framework
 A light weight yet sophisticated framework made for everyone!

-Dotz Framework is a collection of many good projects, and brillient design.
+Dotz Framework is a collection of many good projects, and brilliant design.

 It offers containerization, security, migrations, routing and MVC design all in a simple package.